 8:00 a.m. - 4:30 p.m., Monday - Friday

-is part of the state's Drive to 55 campaign, which aims to increase the percentage of Tennesseans with college degrees or certifications to 55 percent by the year 2025.
+Tennessee Promise is part of the state's Drive to 55 campaign, which aims to increase the percentage of Tennesseans with college degrees or certifications to 55 percent by the year 2025.
 Through Tennessee Promise, graduating high school seniors who meet and maintain eligibility criteria can earn an associate degree or certificate free of tuition and mandatory fees.
-For more information regarding program requirements, download these handbooks:
+Apply before the November 1 deadline here.
+Find more information regarding program requirements here, or download the following handbooks:

 Featured Community Service Opportunities

 Community service hours must be reported to the corresponding partnering organization prior to each deadline. tnAchieves serves Carter, Johnson, Sullivan, and Washington counties.
+A complete listing of community service opportunities can be found here.
 The Ayers Foundation serves Unicoi county.

 The GREENS Club is looking for some hardworking students to help with our raised-bed gardens.
 We have 27 raised-bed gardens on the Blountville campus and need help with maintaining the beds.
 You could help with planting crops, harvesting crops, watering, and weeding.
 If you work the gardens, you’ll get to take home fresh organic produce.
 No special experience or knowledge required.
 If interested, please contact Jim Henrichs at 423.354.2481 or by email at